Tasty Recipes for the Home Cook

 • Cooking spray does not always work well.
 I find that a generous coating of softened butter and a dusting of flour works best.

-• If the cake resists coming out of the pan after the cooling period, submerge the bundt pan halfway into hot water for a minute or two, then attempt to unmold.
+• If the cake resists coming out of the pan after the cooling period, submerge the bundt pan halfway into hot water for a minute or two, then attempt to unmold it.
 Repeat this step a couple of times if needed.
-The hot water helps to melt the butter and allows the cake to release from the pan more easily.
+The hot water helps melt the butter and allows the cake to release from the pan more easily.

 Keywords:Cake, Bundt Cake, Coconut Cake, Grandma Yearwood’s Cake